Community is at the heart of all we do. Executive Director David J. Seleb explains in this video by The Harwood Institute for Public Innovation »

 How do we learn about community aspirations?

-Since 2014, we have listened and learned from library patrons, governmental peers, and community members and partners.
+Since 2014, we have listened, learned and acted on feedback from library patrons, governmental peers, and community members and partners.
 Most recently, in the fall of 2017 and the spring of 2018, more than 200 people shared their hopes, dreams, and emerging concerns.
 Through mind map analysis, six common themes emerged:

 - Community Empathy